 Who are we?

 ‘Nijiiro’ means rainbow in Japanese.
-Our organization is one that encourages diversity, inclusion and individual agency in the workplace.
-We are the first non-profit organization in Japan to take on issues of LGBT discrimination in the workplace, and attempt to create change by providing research, informational lectures, training and consultations for corporations, government agencies and academic institutions.
+Since the establishment of Nijiiro Diversity in 2013, our organization has been encouraging diversity, inclusion and individual agency in the workplace.
+We are the first non-profit organization in Japan to take on issues of LGBTQ+ discrimination in the workplace and attempt to create change by providing research informational lectures, training and consultations for corporations, government agencies and academic institutions.

-Nijiiro Diversity aims to create a safe and friendly working environment for LGBT people, empower the Japanese LGBT community and contribute to the creation of an inclusive society for all people.
+Nijiiro Diversity aims to create a safe and friendly working environment for LGBTQ+ people, empower the Japanese LGBTQ+ community and contribute to the creation of an inclusive society for all people.

 What are our goals?

-- Help facilitate and create and support LGBT friendly workplaces.
+- Help facilitate, create and support LGBTQ+ friendly workplaces.

-- Inform the public about issues that the LGBT community faces in Japanese society.
+- Inform the public about issues that the LGBTQ+ community face in Japanese society.

 - Provide an interactive framework for Japanese companies, government agencies and academic institutions to create a more inclusive and accepting work environment.